 - Spread the walnuts on a tray and toast in the oven for five minutes until fragrant

 - Peel and slice your beetroot into thin 2mm rounds, taking care to keep them even.
+It can help to place them in the freeze for 20 minutes first.

 Nutrition